testflows/TestFlows-WebSite/source/handbook/index.md

         pass
 ```

-When a manual test is run the test program pauses for each test step as well as to get
+When a manual test is run, the test program pauses for each test step as well as to get
 the result of the test itself.

 ```bash